Aubing-H/MCSampler/README.md

 ## SamplerV2

+version-2.0 (sample method: user -> user + model)

 You can sample data with child model, teach it how to play.

 **Control Key**

  - `H`: switch child model or user model.
+Add sample_on_control mode, in this mode, the data only sampled after the control covert to user (also include the former few frames).

 **Models**